escidoc/escidoc-examples-old/README.txt

 TODO:
-	Edit Namespace declaration in ./templates/*
+	Edit Namespace declaration in ./templates/* to conform XML Schema definition used eSciDoc Core version 1.2